 For the I-95 NHHC Corridor Improvement Program, the CTDOT implemended the Connecticut Clean Air Initiative.
 Emissions of PM10, NOx and CO will be reduced when construction equipment greater than 60 horse power are retrofit with emissions-reducing devices, such as oxidation catalysts, or are powered by clean fuels, such as PuriNox.
 Additionally, the initiative limits the time for idling construction vehicles, which translates to reduced emissions.

 Construction vibration is generated by heavy equipment movement and work operations.
-The degree to which vibration affects nearby buildings and people varies greatly depending on the geology of soil, distance from the area under construction, as well as the type and duration of construction activities.
-The installation of pile supported bridge foundations and sheet piling are the two main causes of vibrations within the I-95 NHHC Corridor Improvement Program.
+The degree to which vibration effects nearby buildings and people varies greatly depending on the geology of soil, distance from the area under construction, as well as the type and duration of construction activities.
+The installation of pile supported bridge foundations and sheet piling were the two main causes of vibrations within the I-95 New Haven Harbor Crossing Corridor Improvement Program.

 There are many factors that affect the intensity, magnitude or level of vibrations.
 Vibration is mechanical energy in motion.
 Vibration propagates in all directions similar to the waves created when a rock is dropped into water.
 The strength or intensity of the vibration rapidly decreases as the distance from the source increases.
 The geology of the soil, the coupling efficiency and susceptibility of the existing buildings and in particular their foundations, also affect the intensity of the vibrations experienced.

-The new Pearl Harbor Memorial Bridge will be an extradosed cable-stayed bridge, the first of its kind in the United States.
-An extradosed bridge will provide a distinctly aesthetic structure for the City of New Haven and the South Central region of Connecticut and will advance the nation's bridge technology in this new and innovative type of design.
+The new Pearl Harbor Memorial Bridge is an extradosed cable stay bridge, and was the first of its kind in the United States.
+An extradosed bridge provides a distinctly aesthetic structure for the City of New Haven and the South Central region of Connecticut and has advanced the nation's bridge technology in this new and innovative type of design.
 Extradosed bridges have structural characteristics similar to concrete box girder and cable-stayed bridges and have been successful for several years in both Europe and Japan.

 As part of the Construction Traffic Management Plan, the new train stations in Branford, Clinton, and Guilford were opened to the public in the fall of 2005.
 Improvements to the Madison station were completed in 2008 and the Westbrook Station opened in March, 2014.

 Improvements to the stations, including parking are ADA compliant and part of the Shoreline East Line.